yasharthb/Nutanix/README.md

 If the log files are being dumped properly.
 Press Start button to view the tailing central log.

-### Note : If a service fails to work.Please restart the server.
+### Note : If a service fails to work.Please restart the server